Mee1oy/Criptocurrency_pair_trading/README.md

 Trading script is based on CCXT package (https://github.com/ccxt/ccxt) becouse Binance api was not working correct when I was developing this app.
 In script virtual money trading:

 1. We need to enter the result of previous script as matrix
 2. Enjoy real time testing on current market data.
 3. Result with opened positions and finential result will be printed after the main code cell and will be updated in real time.

-I will add another indicators later and will try to find more stable trading strategy.\n Welcome to use this idea)
+I will add another indicators later and will try to find more stable trading strategy.

+Welcome to use this idea)